troyhacks/MoonLight/docs/moonbase/module/editor.md

 #### PanTilt script

-* Sends a beatsin to Pan and Tilt which can be sent to Moving Heads
+* Sends a beatsin to Pan and Tilt which can be sent to Moving Heads (add a Moving head layout node to configure the MHs)
 * Controls: BPM, Middle Pan and Tilt, Range and invert
 * Usage: Add this effect if moving heads are configured.
 RGB effects can be added seperately e.g. wave to light up the moving heads in wave patterns
 * See [E_PanTilt](https://github.com/MoonModules/MoonLight/blob/main/misc/livescripts/E_PanTilt.sc)